 I like the idea of it having been quick.

 “Well, your father is going to be very pleased with you, eh?”
-Seb hassles the monster, snorting at his own joke.
+Seb laughs at his own remark.

-I tell Seb to shut up again, this time I yell, but he is right.
+I tell Seb to shut up again, this time I yell.
+But he’s right.
 I am not looking forward to discussing the case with Jeremiah, the Governor of Rosalinda and Gary’s father.